mirecloud/home_lab/postgres.md

 #  PostgreSQL Deployment — MireCloud Lab

-This document summarizes the deployment and configuration of your **PostgreSQL instance** installed via the CloudPirates Helm chart, used as the external database for Keycloak.
+This document summarizes the deployment and configuration of My **PostgreSQL instance** installed via the CloudPirates Helm chart, used as the external database for Keycloak.

 ---